alexpusch/pumps_rs/Readme.md

 Backpressure defines the amount of unconsumed data can accumulate in memory.
 Without back pressure an eger operation will keep processing data and storing it in memory.
 A slow downstream consumer will result with unbounded memory usage.

-The `.backpressure(n)` definition would limit the output channel of a `Pump` allowing it to stop processing data before output channel have been consumed.
+The `.backpressure(n)` definition limits the output channel of a `Pump` allowing it to stop processing data until the output channel have been consumed.

 The default backpressure is equal to the concurrency number

-##